How to Cook Sausage in the Oven

 3. Reduced Cleanup

 If you’re like most people, you hate scrubbing out dishes after cooking.
 Many people agree that cooking is much more fun than the cleaning afterward.
 If this describes you, you’re in luck because oven cooking sausage uses a single pan.
 You won’t need to scour a grill or wash out a frying pan.
-With just one sheet pan, you’ll have more time after dinner to enjoy with your family.
+Your stovetop will also stay grease-free.
+With just one sheet pan, you’ll save the stress and have more time after dinner to enjoy with your family.

 If you want to cut cleanup to zero, consider lining your baking pan with foil or parchment and making a sheet pan dinner like our Cajun one-pan dinner or our one-pan sausage and roasted roots recipe.
 Cooking your entire meal on a sheet pan will reduce cleaning time.
 Additionally, when you use foil or parchment paper, you’ll cut clean up time down to how long it takes to throw away the pan liner.